multimeric/Unipressed/README.md

     This will search for all proteins that have any field that starts with `foo` and any field that ends with `bar`.

 * Auto generated docstrings for all fields
+* Examples to the documentation of each field
 * Certain missing query fields for the `arba` dataset:
     * `cc_scl_term`
 * Certain missing query fields for the `proteomes` dataset: